braver/Markdown-Highlighting/README.md

 "wrap_width": 80,
 ```

-If you use double trailing spaces to indicate line breaks, you don't want to trim white space:
+If you use double trailing spaces to indicate line breaks, you might not want to trim white space:

 ```json
 "trim_trailing_white_space_on_save": false,